icon-project/icon-service/docs/governance_score_api.md

 ## StepPriceChanged

-Must trigger on any successful setStepPrice transaction.
+Triggered on any successful setStepPrice transaction.

 ```python
 @eventlog(indexed=1)